nishantguvvada/rust-book/README.md

 ### Compound Types

-- Compound types can group multiple values into one type
+- Compound types can group multiple values into one type.
-- Rust has 2 primitive compound types: tuples and arrays.
+- Rust has 2 primitive compound types: **tuples** and **arrays**.

+---

 #### Tuple Type

 - A general way of grouping together a number of values with a variety of types into one compound type.
-- Tuple has a fixed length, they cannot grow or shrink in size.
+- Tuples have a **fixed length**; they cannot grow or shrink in size.
-- A tuple is created by writing a common-separated list of values inside parantheses.
-Types of different values in the tuple don't have to be the same.
+- A tuple is created by writing a **comma-separated list of values inside parentheses**.
+  The types of different values in the tuple don't have to be the same.
-- We can use pattern matching to destructure a tuple value.
+- We can use **pattern matching** to destructure a tuple value.
-- Destructuring refers to extracting the values of the tuple by breaking the single tuple into different parts.
+- **Destructuring** refers to extracting the values of the tuple by breaking the single tuple into different parts.
-- We can access a tuple element directly by using a period followed by the index or the value.
+- You can access a tuple element directly by using a **period followed by the index** of the value.
-- A tuple without any values is called a 'unit'. 'unit' represents an empty value or empty return type.
-(Expressions implicitly return the unit value if they don't return any other value)
+- A tuple without any values is called a **unit**.
+  The unit represents an empty value or empty return type.
+  _(Expressions implicitly return the unit value if they don't return any other value.)_

+---

 #### Array Type

-- Another way to have a collection of multiple values. **Every element of an array must have the same type**.
+- Another way to have a collection of multiple values.
+  **Every element of an array must have the same type.**
-- Arrays in Rust have fixed length.
+- Arrays in Rust have a **fixed length**.
-- An array is created by writing a comma-separated list of values inside square brackets.
+- An array is created by writing a **comma-separated list of values inside square brackets**.
-- Arrays are useful when you want the data to be allocated on the stack rather than the heap or when you want to ensure you always have a fixed number of elements.
+- Arrays are useful when:
+  - You want the data to be allocated on the **stack** rather than the heap.
+  - You want to ensure you always have a **fixed number of elements**.
-- A vector is a similar collection type provided by standard library that is allowed to grow or shrink in size because contents live on heap.
+- A **vector** is a similar collection type provided by the standard library that is allowed to grow or shrink in size because its contents live on the **heap**.
-- You can initialize an array to contain the same value for each element by specifying the initial value, followed by a semicolor and then the length of the array in square brackets.
+- You can initialize an array to contain the **same value** for each element by specifying:
+  - The initial value
+  - Followed by a semicolon
+  - Then the length of the array inside square brackets.
-- You can access elements of an array using indexing.
+- You can access elements of an array using **indexing**.

+---